xifeiwu/busybox/README.md

 ## Basic thoughts

-When run .ts file on ts-node, some params, include `-r ${projectPath}/node_modules/tsconfig-paths/register.js`, `--project ${projectPath}tsconfig.json`, are must be provided to ts-node, so if we want run a .ts file as bin command, we must provide these params to ts-node in shebang line.
+When run .ts file on ts-node, some params, include `-r ${projectPath}/node_modules/tsconfig-paths/register.js`, `--project ${projectPath}tsconfig.json`, are must to have for ts-node runtime, so if we want run a .ts file as bin command, we must provide these params to ts-node in shebang line.
 The thing is these ts-node params depends on the location of this project, so they should be generated dynamically as this project may be cloned to different place of different platform.

 Centos not support pass param on shebang line, the solution is add ts-node command in a shell script, and use the shell script as shebang line of .ts bin command.

 Commands in `bin` dir is a warpper of logic located on `src/command`, and run files of `src/command` as child process with params found by some logic.
 The benefit of this way is we can add test case for file in `src/command`, to debug or run actual logic of command.